stripe/goforit/README.md

 # Backends

-Feature flags can be stored in any desired backend. goforit provides a flatfile implementation out-of-the-box, so feature flags can be defined in a [CSV][CSV].
+Feature flags can be stored in any desired backend. goforit provides a flatfile implementation out-of-the-box, so feature flags can be defined in a [CSV][CSV] file.

 Alternatively, flags can be stored in a key-value store like Consul or Redis.

 # Usage

-Create a CSV that defines the flag names and sampling rates:
+Create a CSV file that defines the flag names and sampling rates:

 ```csv
 go.sun.money,0